 Nipissing University Profile

-Nipissing is a young, dynamic institution in North Bay that alters the lives of students, graduates, faculty, and communities.
-Through innovation and a commitment to students, the university has grown to become a destination of choice for students seeking to reach their full potential.
+Nipissing is a young, dynamic institution in North Bay that alters the lives of students, graduates, faculty and communities.
+Through innovation and a commitment to students, the University has grown to become a destination of choice for students seeking to reach their full potential.
 Nipissing is renowned for its ability to provide a personalized education marked by a supportive community.
-Undergraduate students can participate in original research and engage in enriching co-curricular activities.
-For more information, please visit http://www.nipissingu.ca/
+Undergraduate students can participate in original research and engage in enriching cocurricular activities.
+Read more about Nipissing University.

 Aboriginal Learner Policy

 During the academic year, university recruiters travel throughout Ontario to visit Aboriginal learners in many secondary schools and community organizations.
 These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Aboriginal recruiters from Ontario and Quebec colleges and universities.
 They’ll have the most up-to-date information about applying to your university as an Aboriginal learner.
 The Read more about APSIP.

 Aboriginal Advantage Program

 The Aboriginal Advantage Program gives you the opportunity to earn university credits in an environment that encourages your growth and learning with your peers.
 A team of Elders, faculty and a Student Success Coordinator support you academically, culturally and personally throughout the program, and after completing your first year in the program you will have earned up to 24 university credits toward your university degree.

 New Student Orientation (NSO) is a full-day orientation program designed to introduce you to the academic expectations of Nipissing University.
 NSO days are organized according to academic programs, allowing you to meet your professors and fellow students early, and possibly connect with some classmates you’ll be sitting beside during lectures come September.
 You and your family can go on tours of the campus and residences, and learn about support services and resources available to you.